justanotherfoundry/freemix-glyphsapp/README.md

 Removes all anchors from the selected glyphs.

-### Delete All Hints

-Removes all hints from the selected glyphs.
-(Note: In Glyphs 3, this functionality is built in: In the Font View select the glyphs, right-click and hold ⌥.)

 ### Delete Zero-Thickness Hints

 Removes all zero-thickness hints from all glyphs in the font.